 Hodde was doing well, but tragedy struck in 1978 when Helen, his wife of 45 years, passed away.
 The following year he married Levoy Curtis (1918-1985) and following her death was wed to Jane Barfoot, whose grandparents were Orcas Island pioneers.
 They would remain together until Hodde's death in 1999.

 During the 1970s and 1980s, Charlie Hodde was earning more money than ever before.
 He had made many friends and very few enemies over his long career, and his influence in Olympia was legendary.
 Governors of both parties frequently called on him for service.
 Republican Dan Evans put him on the Governor's Energy Policy Committee and named him advisor to the Tax Study Committee.
 In 1977, the newly elected Democratic governor, Dixy Lee Ray (1914-1994), placed Hodde at the head the Department of Revenue, which he would lead for four years.
-In the 1980s, Hodde served both Governor John Spellman (b.
-1926), a Republican, and Democrat Booth Gardner.
+In the 1980s, Hodde served both Governor John Spellman (1926-2018), a Republican, and Democrat Booth Gardner.
 In between and during all this public service (when there were no conflicts of interest), he continued his lucrative consulting and lobbying career.

 It is unclear exactly when, if ever, Charles Hodde actually retired, although he had dialed back his activities considerably by the late 1980s.
 But right through to his last years, he was called upon by politicians and pundits alike for advice or knowledgeable comments about current events and issues in state politics.
 Starting as a self-described dirt farmer in the remote northeast corner of the state, he had over the course of six decades become a man of tremendous reputation and influence.